 Meet the Drug-free Task Force!

 Starting in May 2022, the Drug-Free Task Force along with Prevention Resources, Positive YOUth, Safe Communities Coalition and Harvest Family Success Center joined forces with the Flemington Food Pantry and America’s Grow-A-Row in their Family Meals initiative.
 They provide recipes and ingredients for families and encourage preparing and eating together as a family.
-This is a great time to have family discussions about important topics including substances use, mental health, among others.
 We created “conversation cards” for families to use to start the conversation about these topics.
-May’s topic was about mental health.
-Resources like the HELP App were included on the card.
-Cards were written in English on one side and in Spanish on the other.
+Cards are written in English on one side and in Spanish on the other.
 Participants who complete a survey can win a ShopRite gift card.
-For more information about the conversation cards, contact Wendy.
 Learn more about the Flemington Area Food Pantry and America’s Grow A Row.

 In April 2022, we partnered with One Voice, the local faith-based coalition, and Harvest Family Success Center to host a Latino Town Hall all in Spanish at Hunterdon Central High School where we had over 97 attendees.
 We expanded capacity with resources that provide services in Spanish including YMCA, United Way, NAMI, RVCC, Union County College, Fisherman’s Mark of Lambertville, Shoprite of Flemington and RHUB.